 Deferred tax is measured on the basis of the tax regulations and rates that, according to the rules in force at the balance sheet date, are applicable at the time the deferred tax is expected to crystallise as current tax.
-Adopted changes in deferred tax as a result of changes in tax rates applied are recognised in the income statement.
+Adopted changes in deferred tax as a result of changes in tax rates applied to expected cash flows are recognised in the income statement.